 Richard is the CEO/President and Casey serves as the Chairman of the Board.
-The 5th generation is also involved; Richard’s daughters, Lauren and Andrea work in the corporate office, and Casey’s son, Casey Jr., is the general manager of the Columbia Restaurant Cafe at Tampa International Airport.
+The 5th generation is also involved; Richard’s daughters, Lauren and Andrea, and Casey’s son, Casey Jr., work in the corporate office.

 Richard and his wife, Melanie, live in Tampa.
 Their daughters also live in Tampa.
 Lauren has four children, twins Michael and Isabella, Maximilian and Alexander, and daughter Andrea has one child, Amelia.
 Their children represent the 6th generation.

-Casey and his wife, Heidi, live in Tampa.
-Casey has six children who represent the 5th generation, Cassandra, Casey Jr., Jessica, Charlie, Christian and Marlena.
+Casey and his wife, Heidi, live in Tampa and have a son, Carson.
+Casey has seven children who represent the 5th generation, Cassandra, Casey Jr., Jessica, Charlie, Christian, Marlena and Carson.